Cobalt-Chromium Alloy: Advantages and Disadvantages

 - Less expensive than gold alloys.

-Disadvantages Of Cobalt-Chromium Alloy:
+Disadvantages Of Cobalt-Chromium Alloy

-- More techniques is sensitive.
+- More techniques are sensitive.

 - Complexity in the production of dental appliances.